-If you are one of the several people who couldn’t make any purchase without a credit card, think again, you are accumulating a lot of debt on your card and how long it will take you to pay it off.
+If you are one of the several people who couldn’t make any purchase without a credit card, think again, you are accumulating a lot of debt on your card, and think how long it will take you to pay it off.

-Mentioned below are a few things to be kept in mind before you go all out with that credit card and end up with a sizeable sum of debts that take years to repay.
+Mentioned below are a few things that should be kept in mind before you go all out with that credit card and end up with a sizeable sum of debts that take years to repay.

-- Avoid Getting into Debt: The best way to avoid debt is to live within one’s means.
-It is not at all bad to own a credit card as long as one chooses to spend cautiously and with discretion and has sufficient savings to repay the amount outstanding on time.
+Avoid Getting into Debt: The best way to avoid debt is to live within one’s means.
+It is not at all bad to own a credit card as long as one chooses to spend cautiously and with discretion.
+One must have sufficient savings to repay the outstanding amount in a timely manner.

-- Balance Transfer: You can make an attempt and transfer some of the debt onto the other card if that carries a lower rate of interest.
-Or you can combine your credit card debt by transferring your multiple credit card balance onto a single card.
-The zero APR and other such offers might provide you some relief, but do read the fine print carefully before opting for them.
+Balance Transfer: You can make an attempt and transfer some of the debt onto the other card if that card carries a lower rate of interest.
+Or you can combine your credit card debt by transferring your multiple credit card balances onto a single card.
+The zero APR and other such offers might provide you with some relief, but make sure to read the fine print carefully before opting for them.

-- Be Careful in Future: One must add a small proportion of one’s income into savings, so as to meet unforeseen contingencies.
-Once you have paid off the credit card debt, you can carry on to deposit the amount equal to your credit card payment into your savings and make it a principle to have at least 6 months’ living expenses at one’s disposal.
+Be Careful in Future: One must add a small proportion of one’s income into savings, so as to meet unforeseen contingencies.
+Once you have paid off the credit card debt, you can continue to deposit the amount equal to your credit card payment into your savings and make it a principle to have at least 6 months’ living expenses at one’s disposal.

 Negative Effects of Credit Card Debt

-- Debt Collectors: Some of the major credit card companies follow the approach of selling a delinquent credit card debt to a debt collector.
-Debt collectors buy the debt for a fraction of what a debtor actually owes, and then they make an attempt to assert the debt by getting you to make voluntary disbursements over the internet, phone, or mail.
-Just like how a credit card company, the debt collector can also approach the court.
+Debt Collectors: Some of the major credit card companies follow the approach of selling a delinquent credit card debt to a debt collector.
+These collectors buy the debt for a fraction of what a debtor actually owes and then make an attempt to assert the debt by getting you to make voluntary disbursements over the internet, phone, or mail.
+Just like a credit card company, the debt collector can also approach the court.

-With the help of expert, it can be easier to get rid of your debt than you think.
-Fill in our form to make it happen.
+With proper information and knowledge, it can be easier to get rid of your debt than you think.